tskit-dev/tutorials/what_is.md

 ```

 As the name suggests, the simplest way to think
-about a tree sequence is as a set of "local trees" - i.e. trees located at different
+about a tree sequence is as a collection of "local trees" --- i.e. trees located at different
 points along the chromosome.
 Here's a tiny example based on ten genomes,
 $\mathrm{a}$ to $\mathrm{j}$, spanning a short 1kb chromosome.